samwell-ho/openpgp-ca/doc/src/details.md

 Carol may trust Dave from the NSA to certify users within his own organization, but not other people.

+With GnuPG, it's possible to get similar semantics to trust signatures by setting the ownertrust property for keys.
+When using GnuPG, if a user were to set this ownertrust property on the OpenPGP CA key to the value 'Fully', their setup would work as expected.

+However, OpenPGP CA strongly prefers the use of trust signatures to designate the OpenPGP CA key as trusted.
+Trust signatures are specified in the OpenPGP standard, and as a standardized OpenPGP concept, they work the same with all OpenPGP implementations.

 # How the OpenPGP CA paradigm works for authentication

 Our approach to authentication is built using the existing and well-established